DroidKaigi/conference-app-2022/README.md

 }
 ```

 Robot describes how to test it.
 It therefore contains implementation details.
+There is no need to look at this code when adding tests on a regular basis.

 ```kotlin
 class SessionScreenRobot @Inject constructor() {